That thou art blamed shall not be thy defect,

 partly through the inspiration of the youth.
 The influence of the Muse on

-the rival poets, by comparison, only ‘mends the style’ and creates Arts with
+the alien Poets, by comparison, only ‘mends the style’ and creates Arts with

 ‘sweet’ or simple ‘graces’ (78.12).